13-14 June 2026 in Montgenèvre

 - 1 cup (for the bar)

-But try to stay light, you're going to have to carry everything !
+But try to keep it light, you're going to have to carry everything!

 Specifics for the course "D – Short".

-The following equipment may be with the organizers, who will transport it :
+The following kit may be left with the race organizers, who will transport it for you:

 - Tent